 Evernote is a fantastic note-taking app.
 It’s not as popular for scheduling and calendar management, but hey — a large part of college planning happens within your courses, too.

 Evernote helps you plan your notes through efficient templates, to-do lists, web clippings, and more.
 Unfortunately, many users complain that the free version leaves much to be desired, with limited devices and a lack of reminders or due dates.

 The good news?
-Students can access either a 50% discount or a free personal plan, including due dates, large storage capabilities, extensive search functions, Google Calendar syncs, and more.
+Students can access either a 50% discount on a one-year Personal subscription plan, including due dates, large storage capabilities, extensive search functions, Google Calendar syncs, and more.

 If you’re feeling really fancy and collaborative, splurge on the Teams version (or ask a family member to gift it to you).

 We think this is the best student planner app for managing multiple aspects of life — categories like professional and personal goals, vacation planning, and even pets complement your academic plans quite nicely.

 - Features: Reminders, due dates, integrations, note-taking, web clipping, to-do lists

 - OS: Windows, macOS, iPhone, Android